Arthemyst/book_store/README.md

 This project requires Python 3.6 or later.

-Create a virtual environment to install dependencies in and activate it:
+Create a virtual environment and activate it:

 Linux:
 ```sh